apache/qpid-interop-test/QUICKSTART.md

-By default, qpid-interop-test will install to `/usr/local` (and will thus also require root privileges), but you can use any non-privileged directory as the install prefix using the `CMAKE_INSTALL_PREFIX` environment variable, for example `${HOME}/install` or `/tmp/qit`.
+By default, qpid-interop-test will install to `/usr/local` (and will thus also require root privileges), but you can use any non-privileged directory as the install prefix using the cmake `--CMAKE_INSTALL_PREFIX` option, for example `${HOME}/install` or `/tmp/qit`.

-The following tools are needed to build qpid-interop-test:
+The following tools are needed to build qpid-interop-test (and the packages names):

 Tool                    | Fedora 34 & CentOS 8    | Ubuntu Focal                   |
 ------------------------|-------------------------|--------------------------------|